-Mujeres de Isla.
-Simply translates to ‘Island Women’…. because we live in an island.
-It was the perfect group name for this past weekend Women trip.
+Mujeres de Isla, or ‘Island Women’ was the perfect group name for this past only women weekend trip.

 “Sometimes we just need to get off the grid to get our soul right.”

 19 strangers came together from different provinces of my country.
 All different in many aspects, but all with one thing in common- to disconnect to connect.

 Some of us came on this trip to heal some wounds, some came to disconnect themselves from their daily busy routine, and others came to open themselves up by meeting new people, and welcoming them into their lives.

 So, when Carla Faxas posted this this “Only Women Weekend Trip” I didn’t hesitate, and reserved my spot right away.
 She didn’t give out too many details.
 Just one rule- to go ‘solo’, without a friend, best friend or neighbor.
 Why?
 So that all of us could get out of our comfort zone to get to know each other better, and make new friends.

 Once the trip was fully booked, Carla created a whats app group where she sent a list of the things we needed to bring.

 - Utensils (eco friendly brand made from bamboo I just came across from Ceroplast )